Map existing bus service

 4. Save your project.

-In this tutorial you mapped bus stops from GTFS data.
+In this tutorial, you mapped bus stops from GTFS data.
 You generated service areas surrounding each bus stop using a network dataset.
 You enriched group block areas with demographic variables.
 Finally, you symbolized your map to conduct a visual analysis and propose new sites for bus routes.

 This visual analysis can provide valuable insight to guide your planning of Chattanooga's public transit expansion.
 However, a more rigorous suitability analysis can better help you select areas by weighing your criteria and quantifying your results.